megantosh/fairness_measures_code/docs/index.md

 <a href="https://www.facebook.com/sharer/sharer.php?u=http%3A//fairness-measures.org"  target="_blank" >Share on Facebook</a> | <a href="https://twitter.com/home?status=Discrimination%20Discovery%20can%20be%20quantified%20-%20http%3A//fairness-measures.org"  target="_blank">Share on Twitter</a> | <a href="https://www.linkedin.com/shareArticle?mini=true&url=http%3A//fairness-measures.org&title=Fairness%20Measures%20Project&summary=&source="  target="_blank">Share on LinkedIn</a>

-# About The Data

-The datasets were collected from various sources and show an element of discrimination with respect to certain minority individuals and groups.
-Each Dataset includes information about the respective discriminatory profile.
-For data protection reasons, some of the collected datasets are available only upon requests.

 <!-- Ideas to complete Text with: